 If you add white to a base color, it is called a tint.
 However, if you instead add black, it becomes a shade.
 If you, on the other hand, add both white and black, which is gray to the base color, you can then call it a tone of the base color.
 Photographers can use this knowledge from color theory to create fantastic-looking photos by only using a single color and variations of this.

 If you take a look at the image below, you can see a practical use of this.
 By capturing the blue bathing house during the blue hour, both the building, water, and sky appeared in different variations of blue.
 The vivid blue bathing house offers color contrast to the more muted colors of the sky.
 This made it a monochromatic image, except tiny amounts of red and some of the dark wood included in the image.

-An easy way to create a monochromatic color photo is to go outside and take photos of leaves letting them fill the frame.
+An easy way to create monochrome color photos is to go outside and take photos of leaves letting them fill the frame.
 The bright colors offer color contrast to the darker areas with more color saturation.
 It doesn’t have to be harder than that and you can create interesting photos using a single color range, composition, and light.
 Normally we often don’t think of this.

 One way of creating harmony is to combine analogous colors.
 Analogous colors are within two places of each other, and they tend to subtly flow into each other, creating a gentle, peaceful appearance.
 Analogous colors are often found in nature, as they have less contrast than complementary colors.
 This is great for animals that don’t want to be seen.

 Using the color theory about analogous colors is quite easy as a photographer, but you need to be aware of it when you compose your shot.
 Yellow to green are analog colors, but also greens and blues.